lamhoangtung/remokaggle/README.md

-# SSH Kaggle Kernel Setup :rocket:
+# Remokaggle :rocket:
-Quick script to setup SSH to Kaggle Kernel for Deep Learning.
+A quick script to setup SSH to Kaggle Kernel for Deep Learning.
 In order to use that sexy P100 for free (and without many restriction of Jupyter Notebook) :P

 ## Preparation
 1. Go to https://dashboard.ngrok.com/auth and get your authentication token after register with Google or Github (You only have to do this once)